FMCSA Required Logbooks

 At Rhino Fleet Tracking, our setup is very much this way.
 We have partnered with Garmin to facilitate our Hours of Service solution.
 You can use any of the Garmin DEZL products, designed just for the trucking industry, and our setup.

-Feel free to call if you have questions about how electronic logs work.
+Feel free to call if you have questions about how electronic logs or ELogs work.